Fortune Rise Acquisition Corpo - GuruFocus.com

-CLEARWATER, FL / ACCESSWIRE / June 2, 2023 / Fortune Rise Acquisition Corporation (NASDAQ:FRLA) ("FRLA" or the "Company") today announced that its sponsor, Fortune Rise Sponsor LLC (the "Sponsor"), has requested a one-month extension to complete its initial business combination.
-Per the terms of the Company's governing documents, the Sponsor will deposit an aggregate of $100,000 (representing an additional approximate $0.027 per public share) into the Company's trust account for the benefit of its valued public stockholders.
-This additional contribution enables the Company to extend the date by which the Company has to complete its initial business combination for an additional one-month extension from June 5, 2023 to July 5, 2023.
-Such contribution effectively increases the pro rata portion of the funds available in the Company's trust account in the event of the consummation of an initial business combination, liquidation, or other redemption event, by approximate $0.027 per share.
-The request is subject to approval by the Company's Board of Directors.
-Should the Company's Board of Directors approve the Sponsor's request, the Sponsor has until June 5, 2023 to deposit the funds into the Company's trust account.
-The Sponsor's contribution will be funded as a non-interest bearing loan that will either be paid upon earlier of consummation of an initial business combination or the Company's liquidation.
+CLEARWATER, FL / ACCESSWIRE / June 6, 2023 / Fortune Rise Acquisition Corporation (Nasdaq:FRLA) ("FRLA" or the "Company") today announced that Water On Demand Inc., a privately-held subsidiary of OriginClear, Inc. (OTC Other:OCLN) ("OCLN") and owner of its sponsor, Fortune Rise Sponsor LLC (the "Sponsor"), has deposited the required $100,000 (representing an additional $0.027 per public share) into the Company's trust account for the benefit of its valued public stockholders which provides a one-month extension to complete the Company's initial business combination.
+This additional contribution extends the date by which the Company has to complete its initial business combination for an additional one-month extension from June 5, 2023 to July 5, 2023.
+Such contribution effectively increases the pro rata portion of the funds available in the Company's trust account in the event of the consummation of an initial business combination, liquidation, or other redemption event, by $0.027 per share.
+The contribution was funded as a non-interest bearing loan that will either be paid upon earlier of consummation of an initial business combination or the Company's liquidation.

-Rick Iler, CFO of FRLA, stated, "Our Sponsor has requested a one-month extension to complete our initial business combination.
-Should our Board of Directors approve this request, our Sponsor will contribute additional funds to the trust fund for the benefit of the stockholders of Fortune Rise Acquisition Corporation.
+Rick Iler, CFO of FRLA, stated, "OriginClear's subsidiary, Water On Demand, Inc., which owns the Sponsor, has made the required deposit for the benefit of the stockholders of Fortune Rise Acquisition Corporation which provides a one-month extension to complete our initial business combination.
 These funds provide for an additional one-month extension which gives us additional time to advance our business combination efforts.
 Once the business combination is complete, we remain committed to building the next great technology company and generating significant shareholder value."

 About Fortune Rise Acquisition Corporation